-At December 31, 2007, the Company had a \$4.0 million investment in a privately-held company accounted for under the cost method of accounting.
-During 2008, in connection with the acquisition of Corbett, the Company recorded a \$4.0 million impairment of this investment based on the Company's assessment of the recoverability of the investment amount.
-Following the acquisition of Corbett, management anticipated a change in the Company's purchasing pattern of the investee's products, which is expected to negatively impact the forecasted financial condition of the investee.
-Accordingly, the Company believes the known impact to the investee's financial condition, absent other evidence indicating a realizable value of the investment, indicates that the Company's investment is worthless and that recoverability of the asset through future cash flows is not considered likely enough to support the current carrying value.
-The Company has no contractual obligation to provide any additional investment or other financing beyond its present investment in the investee.
-The impairment is included in other income, net in the accompanying consolidated statements of operations.
+During 2008, in connection with the acquisition of Corbett, the Company impaired its \$4.0 million investment in a privately-held company which had been accounted for under the cost-method of accounting.
+Following the acquisition of Corbett, management anticipated a change in the Company's purchasing pattern of the investee's products, which negatively impacted the forecasted financial condition of the investee.
+Accordingly, the known impact to the investee's financial condition, absent other evidence indicating a realizable value of the investment, indicates that the Company's investment was worthless and that recoverability of the asset through future cash flows was not considered likely enough to support the current carrying value.
+The Company had no contractual obligation to provide any additional investment or other financing beyond its present investment in the investee.
+The impairment is included in other income, net in the accompanying consolidated statements of income.

-At December 31, 2008, the Company had a loan receivable of \$1.4 million included in other long-term assets, due from Dx Assays, which bears interest at 15% and is due in March 2013.
-As of December 31, 2008, total assets of Dx Assays totaled \$4.9 million and shareholders' equity amounted to \$189,000.
-In 2008, Dx Assays recorded revenues of \$121,000 and a net loss of \$1.7 million.
+At December 31, 2009 and 2008, the Company had a loan receivable of \$1.4 million included in other long-term assets, due from Dx Assays, which bears interest at 15% and is due in March 2013.
+As of December 31, 2009 and 2008, total assets of Dx Assays totaled \$5.0 million and \$4.9 million, respectively, and shareholders' equity amounted to \$0.3 million and \$0.2 million, respectively.
+In 2009 and 2008, Dx Assays recorded revenues of \$2.2 million and \$0.1 million, respectively.

-As of December 31, 2008 and 2007, total assets of QBM Cell Science totaled \$233,000, and \$383,000, respectively, and shareholders' equity amounted to \$191,000 and \$317,000, respectively.
-In 2008, QBM Cell Science recorded revenues of \$348,000 and a net loss of \$280,000.
-In 2007, revenues of \$303,000 and a net loss of \$396,000 were recorded.
+As of December 31, 2009 and 2008, total assets of QBM Cell Science totaled \$0.4 million and \$0.2 million, respectively, and shareholders' equity amounted to \$0.4 million, and \$0.2 million, respectively.
+In 2009 and 2008, QBM Cell Science recorded revenues of \$0.4 million and \$0.3 million respectively.
+In 2009, QBM Cell Science recorded net income of \$19,000 and in 2008 recorded a net loss of \$0.3 million.

-The Company has a 50% interest in a joint venture company, PreAnalytiX GmbH, for which the Company is not the primary beneficiary within the provisions of FASB revised Interpretation No. 46 (FIN 46R), "Consolidation of Variable Interest Entities."
+The Company has a 50% interest in a joint venture company, PreAnalytiX GmbH, for which the Company is not the primary beneficiary.
 Thus, the investment is accounted for under the equity method.
 PreAnalytiX was formed to develop, manufacture and market integrated systems for the collection, stabilization and purification of nucleic acids for molecular diagnostic testing.
 At present, the Company's maximum exposure to loss as a result of its involvement with PreAnalytiX is limited to the Company's share of losses from the equity method investment itself.
-Total assets of PreAnalytiX amounted to \$16.4 million and \$12.3 million as of December 31, 2008 and 2007, respectively.
-The shareholders' equity for PreAnalytiX amounted to \$15.9 million as of December 31, 2008 and \$11.0 million as of December 31, 2007.
-PreAnalytiX revenues totaled \$10.2 million and \$7.8 million in 2008 and 2007, respectively.
-PreAnalytiX net income was \$3.9 million and \$3.3 million in 2008 and 2007, respectively.
+Total assets of PreAnalytiX amounted to \$20.8 million and \$16.4 million as of December 31, 2009 and 2008, respectively.
+The shareholders' equity for PreAnalytiX amounted to \$19.6 million and \$15.9 million as of December 31, 2009 and 2008, respectively.
+PreAnalytiX revenues totaled \$10.7 million and \$10.2 million in 2009 and 2008, respectively.
+PreAnalytiX net income was \$5.1 million and \$3.9 million in 2009 and 2008, respectively.